 The Company considers any highly liquid instrument with an original maturity of three months or less at acquisition to be a cash equivalent.
-Cash equivalents consist of money market funds and commercial paper.
+Cash equivalents consist of money market funds, U.S. Treasury securities, commercial paper, and corporate bonds.

 Investments